ganbarodigital/php-the-missing-bits/docs/types/index.md

 Function | Purpose
 ---------|--------
-[GetArrayTypes](GetArrayTypes.html) | returns a list of all strict PHP types for a given array [GetClassTypes](GetClassTypes.html) | returns a list of all strict PHP types for a given class or interface [GetDuckTypes](GetDuckTypes.html) | returns a list of all practical PHP types for a given value or variable [GetObjectTypes](GetObjectTypes.html) | returns a list of all strict PHP types for a given object
+[GetArrayTypes](GetArrayTypes.html) | returns a list of all strict PHP types for a given array [GetClassTraits](GetClassTraits.html) | returns a list of all traits used by a class or object, its parents, and its traits [GetClassTypes](GetClassTypes.html) | returns a list of all strict PHP types for a given class or interface [GetDuckTypes](GetDuckTypes.html) | returns a list of all practical PHP types for a given value or variable [GetObjectTypes](GetObjectTypes.html) | returns a list of all strict PHP types for a given object